joshkunz/iTunesControl/readme.md

-__Disclaimer:__ Since this has become my most popular repository, I would like to add that is code is absolutely __not__ representative of the type of code I produce now that I--y'know--actually know how to program.
+__Disclaimer:__ Since this has become my most popular repository, I would like to add that is code is absolutely __not__ representative of the type of code I produce now that I &mdash; y'know &mdash; actually know how to program.
 For details see [below](#design-and-hacking-really-its-an-apology).

 ## What's in here?